templative/templative/README.md

 - `tyruspipeline produce -u` to create a version of the game and upload it.
 Remove `-u` to simple produce the game without uploading it.

 Use `tyruspipeline --help` for more info.

+## Todo

+- Parallelize art creation and upload
+- Allow replacing of a specific layer of svg
+- Allow for back data defining at gamedata/artMetadata level to enable cards with similar gamedata but different backs to live in the same component